trishabanerjee27/data-512-homework_2/README.md

 - **Geographic Regions by Total Articles per Capita**: A ranked list of regions by total article coverage.
 - **Geographic Regions by High-Quality Articles per Capita**: A ranked list of regions by high-quality article coverage.

-### 5. Logging Errors and Missing Data
+### 7. Logging Errors and Missing Data

 For each article where ORES couldn't provide a quality score, we logged the article's title and revision ID in `ores_error_log.txt`.
 We also calculated and reported the error rate for missing ORES predictions.
 Here the error rate is 0.11%, which is acceptable given the standard threshold of 1%.

 ## Results

-The final results from the analysis, including the rankings of countries and regions by coverage and article quality, were saved in `wp_politicians_by_country.csv`.
-This file includes the country, region, population, article title, revision ID, and article quality for each politician included in the analysis.
+The final results from the analysis, including the country, region, population (in millions), article_title, revision_id, ariticle_quality were saved in `wp_politicians_by_country.csv`.

 ## Research Implications